First Year Seminar

 - Aims to establish a sense of community among members.

-The First Year Seminar should offer a writing-intensive experience for students.
-Typically, this will involve a series of short writing assignments beginning early in the term and totaling at least 20 pages in length.
+The First-Year Seminar should offer a writing-intensive experience for students.
+Typically, this will involve a series of short writing assignments beginning early in the term.
 The instructor should provide substantive feedback and students should be allowed an opportunity for correction and revision on at least some assignments.

-The First Year Seminar will focus on the development of student’s critical thinking skills.
-This is part of the Drake Curriculum’s intentional effort to guide students to acquire the skills for rational analysis and argumentation that is purposeful, rigorous, self-reflective, and based on a careful consideration of evidence.
+The First-Year Seminar will focus on the development of the student’s critical thinking skills.
+This is part of the Drake Curriculum’s intentional effort to guide students to acquire the skills for rational analysis and argumentation that is purposeful, rigorous, self-reflective, and based on a careful consideration of the evidence.
 Students will learn to: